-But, if you're talking about the station, for e.g. I arrived at Lison (Here, you're talking about the Lisbon station), you can use
+But, if you're talking about the station, e.g. I arrived at Lisbon (Here, you're talking about the Lisbon station), you can use

-at when the name of a city stands for a station, airport, port, a head office of a company, a meeting place that is familiar to all speakers in the conversation, etc.
+at when the name represents a station, airport, port, head office of a company or a meeting place that is familiar to all speakers in the conversation, etc.